spark-mv/cdn/install.md

 For example:

-* Start by enabling Hola CDN in statistics mdoe for 10% of Chrome/Win users.
+* Start by enabling HolaCDN in statistics mdoe for 10% of Chrome/Win users.
-* Increase Hola CDN statistics collection to 100% of Chrome/Win users.
+* Increase HolaCDN statistics collection to 100% of Chrome/Win users.
 * Add more/browsers/platforms.

 Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.

-###_Hola CDN video user experience statistics collection is now active._###
+###_HolaCDN video user experience statistics collection is now active._###

-If you would like to enable the Hola CDN, continue following the relevant steps below:
+If you would like to enable the HolaCDN, continue following the relevant steps below:

-# *Step 2:  Enabling Hola CDN and measuring performance/cost improvements*
+# *Step 2:  Enabling HolaCDN and measuring performance/cost improvements*

-Now that you have the code on your site collecting statistics, you can easily turn on Hola CDN, by following the next steps.
+Now that you have the code on your site collecting statistics, you can easily turn on HolaCDN, by following the next steps.

-Enabling Hola CDN which will result in performance increases and cost reductions by using both the cliet-side Javascript and Hola CDN servers around the world.
+Enabling HolaCDN which will result in performance increases and cost reductions by using both the cliet-side Javascript and HolaCDN servers around the world.

 Note that some of the instructions below are relevant to progressive download, and some to adaptive protocols.

 # 6. Configure your video server

-To ensure optimal operation of Hola CDN, certain HTTP headers need to be enabled on the servers serving video files.
+To ensure optimal operation of HolaCDN, certain HTTP headers need to be enabled on the servers serving video files.
 The following section describes how to verify and if needed, enable these headers.

 ## 6.1 CORS settings for MP4/FLV/WEBM progressive video